nicole-dwenger/cdslanguage-network/README.md

 ```

 ### 2. Data
 The raw data, which was originally downloaded from [Kaggle](https://www.kaggle.com/nopdev/real-and-fake-news-dataset) is stored in the `data/` directory of this repository.
 Thus, after cloning the repository, no additional data needs to be retrieved.

+### 3. Scripts
-The `0_create_edgelist.py` script is specifically targeted towards this dataset.
-However, the `1_network_analysis.py` script can be used with any weighted edgeless stored in a .csv file, with the columns nodeA, nodeB, weight.
+This repository contains two scripts: `0_create_edgelist.py` and `1_network_analysis.py`.
+The former is specifically targeted towards the fake and real news dataset, and processes the data as described above to return a weighted edgelist.
+The `1_network_analysis.py` script conducts the actual network analysis, and is aimed to be more generalisable, as it can be used with any weighted edgeless stored in a CSV file, with the columns nodeA, nodeB, weight.
+Detailed instructions to run the scripts is provided below.

 ### 3.0.
 Script to preprocess news data: 0_create_edgelist.py
-The script `0_create_edgelist.py` preprocesses the news dataset, as described in [preprocessing](#data-and-preprocessing).
+The script 0_create_edgelist.py preprocesses the news dataset, as described in [preprocessing](#data-and-preprocessing).
+As the news dataset can be divided into fake and real news, it has the option to create edgelists for these subsets of data.
 The script should be called from the `src/` directory:

 ```bash
 # move into src